Chintan7027/CodeIgniter-Pagination-Demo-With-Search/README.md

 </ol>

 #Licence
-Cities.sql database is Created by Haneef Puttur CodeIgniter 2.X version is access by understand and follow all the Terms and Conditions of
+Cities.sql database is Created by Haneef Puttur<br>
+CodeIgniter 2.X version is access by understand and follow all the Terms and Conditions of
 <a href="https://github.com/bcit-ci/CodeIgniter/blob/develop/user_guide_src/source/license.rst" target="_blank">The MIT License (MIT) </a>